smart-data-models/dataModel.Parking/ParkingSpot/doc/spec_DE.md

 ParkingSpot:
   description: 'A parking spot is an area well delimited where one vehicle can be parked.'
   properties:
-    TimeInstant:
-      description: 'Timestamp saved by FIWARE''s IoT Agent.
-There can be production environments where the attribute type is equal to the `ISO8601` string.
-If so, it must be considered as a synonym of `DateTime`.
-Note: This attribute has not been harmonized to keep backwards compatibility with current FIWARE reference implementations.'
-      format: date-time
-      type: Property
     address:
       description: 'The mailing address'
       properties: